How to Mix Pizza Dough

 • To get started with the mixing process, the first thing you need to do is attach the dough hooks to the hand mixer.

-• The next step is mixing the liquid ingredients with the flour and other dry ingredients.
-At this point, you should use a preset that has a slow pace.
+• The next step is to mix the liquid ingredients with the flour and other dry ingredients.
+At this point, you should use a slow-pace preset.

 • You could add more liquid if needed.
-Give the dough time to come together until it is the consistency you want.
+Give the dough time to come together until it is your desired consistency.

-• Then proceed with the mixing process while using a quicker speed setting.
-The entire procedure should take no less than eight minutes, but the precise length of time will be determined by the amount of flour and liquid used.
+• Then, proceed with the mixing process using a quicker speed setting.
+The entire procedure should take at least eight minutes, but the precise length will depend on the amount of flour and liquid used.

 • Once the dough is smooth, soft, and elastic, you can stop working with it.
-You can then shape the dough into a ball with your hands by bringing it all together into a ball.
+Then, you can shape the dough into a ball by bringing it all together with your hands.

-To check if the dough is smooth and flexible – pull on it; if it falls apart, this indicates that the gluten has not been correctly activated.
+Pull on the dough to check if it is smooth and flexible; if it falls apart, the gluten has not been correctly activated.

 It requires additional mixing to reach the point where it can be stretched apart without breaking.